 “It has been a long but historic journey to this Martian mountain,” said Curiosity Project Scientist John Grotzinger of the California Institute of Technology in Pasadena.
 “The nature of the terrain at Pahrump Hills and just beyond it is a better place than Murray Buttes to learn about the significance of this contact.
 The exposures at the contact are better due to greater topographic relief.”

-The decision to head uphill sooner, instead of continuing to Murray Buttes, also draws from improved understanding of the region’s geography provided by the rover’s examinations of several outcrops during the past year.
+The decision to head uphill sooner, instead of continuing to Murray Buttes, also draws from an improved understanding of the region’s geography provided by the rover’s examinations of several outcrops during the past year.
 Curiosity currently is positioned at the base of the mountain along a pale, distinctive geological feature called the Murray Formation.
 Compared to neighboring crater-floor terrain, the rock of the Murray Formation is softer and does not preserve impact scars, as well.
 As viewed from orbit, it is not as well-layered as other units at the base of Mount Sharp.

 After 2 years of driving, NASA’s Mars Curiosity has arrived at the base of Mount Sharp.